-I know that I just posted the Heart Shaped Cookie Tutorial a few weeks ago but it’s not my fault that the Super Bowl and Valentine’s Day are neighbors on the calendar!
-Plus the frozen, shaped, cookie dough trick is so good that I had to show you another version.
+I know that I just posted the Heart Shaped Cookie Tutorial a few weeks ago but the frozen, shaped, cookie dough trick is so good that I had to show you another version.
 This one comes with an amazing recipe too… Brownie-Cookies!
 It’s a cookie that tastes like a brownie and looks like a football.
 Cool right?

 Let’s Kick Off!!

 TIP!
 To keep your cookies moist while storing them, put a piece of bread in the container with em!
 The cookies steal the moisture of the bread.

 - 1 cup Unsalted Butter, at room temperature (2 sticks)

 - 2 cups Light Brown Sugar, firmly packed